-Rule 3.2 Authorization Permitting Applicability, Exceptions, and Limitations.
+Rule 3.2 Permitting Applicability, Exceptions, and Limitations.

-- A. Applicability - (1) Except as otherwise provided in this section, any person or entity proposing to construct, enlarge, repair, or alter a dam or reservoir in the state of Mississippi must obtain written authorization a permit from the Permit Board, or its designee, prior to commencement of any site work related to the project.
-For high and significant hazard dams, the written authorization will be in the form of a permit document.
-Application for such permits shall be made on a form prescribed by the Board and will be processed by the Board in accordance with Mississippi Code Annotated, Section 49-17-29.
+A. Applicability

-- (2) The Board may require submittal of any information deemed necessary to evaluate a proposal to construct, enlarge, repair, or alter a dam or reservoir.
-Once the Board has authorized the project, the applicant shall not modify the approved design, plans, specifications, or construction methods, or act according to such modified documents, without the prior written authorization of first obtaining a revised permit from the Permit Board. - (3) Any person intending to acquire the right to store or use water from a reservoir formed by a dam, regardless of whether or not written construction authorization a permit is required under this regulation, shall submit an application for a surface water use permit to MDEQ in accordance with Mississippi Code Annotated, Sections 51-3-5 and 51-3-7, and the regulations of the Commission promulgated thereunder.
+- (1) Except as otherwise provided in this section, any person or entity proposing to construct, enlarge, repair, or alter a dam or reservoir in the state of Mississippi must obtain a permit from the Permit Board, or its designee, prior to commencement of any site work related to the project.
+Application for such permits shall be made on a form prescribed by the Board and will be processed by the Board in accordance with Mississippi Code Annotated, Section 49-17-29. - (2) The Board may require submittal of any information deemed necessary to evaluate a proposal to construct, enlarge, repair, or alter a dam or reservoir.
+Once the Board has authorized the project, the applicant shall not modify the approved design, plans, specifications, or construction methods, or act according to such modified documents, without first obtaining a revised permit from the Permit Board. - (3) Any person intending to acquire the right to store or use water from a reservoir formed by a dam, regardless of whether or not a permit is required under this regulation, shall submit an application for a surface water use permit to MDEQ in accordance with Mississippi Code Annotated, Sections 51-3-5 and 51-3-7, and the regulations of the Commission promulgated thereunder.